Dungeons the Dragoning: Echoes of Discord!™

 Summer is the most active time in Barovia, starting as the roads dry up and harden, and ending by the start of September.
 Trade and travel is common in this season, as well as any news or proclamations from Barons or the Count.
 The Vistani and other traveling groups also take advantage of this season to pack up and move on, settling in new communities before winter closes the country down.

 Winter always starts mid-October and ends at mid-February year on year, these four months marking the festival season of Barovia.
 Long nights and short days mean most of the firewood and oil is consumed in this season for warding off animals as well as for use in the various festivals in the villages.
 Most of Barovia is covered in snow and in between festivals has to be cleared lest homes be isolated or crushed under the weight.
 This is also the reason why almost all the entrance doors in Barovia open to the inside and not the other way around – so occupants can open the door and dig their way out in an emergency.
+It is also during the long winter nights that the Count is known to walk the powdered snow down into the town of Barovia, there to occasionally join the festivities of his countrymen.

 Despite the appearance of a land barely touched by man, Barovia hides a fairly dense rural population concentrated in numerous remote villages, occupied by a population ranging from hundreds and the occasional thousands.
 Most of these are agricultural in nature, although most have a number of craftsmen to make tools or merchants to send their goods to distant villages.
 Depending on their location, they may also be associated with fishing, mining or granaries for the alcohol that is ubiquitous with Barovian life.